 Cats are meat eaters and need diets that are high in animal protein.
-Your cat should not become a vegetarian, because she needs amino acids like taurine, arginine, methionine, and tyrosine that come from an animal source.
+Your cat should not become a vegetarian, because they need amino acids like taurine, arginine, methionine, and tyrosine that come from an animal source.
 The food you choose for your cat should also have fat, which provides energy and vitamins A, D, and E.

 Your dog must have water, protein, fat, carbs, and some vitamins and minerals to be healthy.
-The amount of food he needs will depend on his size and how active he is.
+The amount of food they need will depend on their size and how active they are.
 Ask your vet to help you figure out how much to give and what kind of food would be best.

 Animals that are pregnant or have recently given birth will need a high-calorie food.
 Cats often lose weight as they nurse their kittens, so they need to gain as much as 50% of their pre-pregnancy weight before they give birth.

 Kittens and puppies typically drink their mother’s milk until they are 7 to 8 weeks old.
 You can introduce small amounts of kitten or puppy food around 3 or 4 weeks.
 Be sure to give your young pets specially formulated food, because as they grow, cats and dogs need extra nutrients and calories.